The Six Stages of Health Mastery

 Stage Four: The Practice

-Now, a lot of people don’t reach the next stage, which is: practice.
+Now, many people don’t reach the next stage, which is: practice.

 It is the practice of the behaviour and the practice of the habit.
-So it’s developing new techniques and refining your habit or the skill that you’re indulging in.
+So it’s developing new techniques and refining your habit or skill.

-So say for example, if you’re getting bored with your lunches, you can do all sorts of different things.
-Say for example, you might have a theme each week where you might have Mexican one week and then Thai food the next week, or you might change it up so that you have hot meals and cold meals, or you might have leftovers for a period of time.
+If you’re getting bored with your lunches, for example, you can do all sorts of different things.
+For example, you might have a theme each week, such as Mexican food one week and Thai food the next, or you might change it up so that you have hot and cold meals, or you might have leftovers for a period of time.

-you can adapt it so that it becomes more of a second nature, which is the next stage of health mastery is where this practice becomes more of, a second nature.
+You can adapt it to become more of a second nature, which is the next stage of health mastery, where this practice becomes more of a second nature.

 Stage Five: It Becomes Second Nature